saylordotorg/course_bio102/Unit02.md

+---
+layout: default
+title: "BIO102: Introduction to Evolutionary Biology and Ecology"
+course_description: "An examination of how organisms evolve over time, with particular emphasis on natural selection, evolution, speciation, phylogeny and taxonomy, and aspects of genetics and inheritance.
+Also explores the study of population ecology and ecosystems."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Heredity and Inheritance** <span id="2"></span> *We have come to understand that the relationship between genotype and phenotype is not always as simple as determining which genes are